CptConstantine/RoleByPost/README.md

 ### Initiative

 - `/initiative start [type] [scene]`
-  Start initiative in the current channel.
+  (GM only) Start initiative in the current channel.
 Scene and type are optional.

 - `/initiative end`
-  End initiative in the current channel.
+  (GM only) End initiative in the current channel.

 - `/initiative add [name]`
-  Add a PC or NPC to the current initiative.
+  (GM only) Add a PC or NPC to the current initiative.

 - `/initiative remove [name]`
-  Remove a PC or NPC from the current initiative.
+  (GM only) Remove a PC or NPC from the current initiative.

 - `/initiative default [type]`
-  Set the default initiative type for this server.
+  (GM only) Set the default initiative type for this server.

 ### Story Recaps